Prayed into Existence and Poured into Being

-My first integration was with a horse and was initially seen as a blip, merely another ‘oh, shit’ moment in a string of them.
+My first integration was with a horse and was initially seen as merely another ‘oh, shit’ moment in a string of them.
 I met a Dutch warmblood named Marge in August of 2011 through a horse trainer.
-The trainer had been a client of mine and suggested that I try the work on horses she worked with.
-For several months, I worked on horses she trained for herself and other owners successfully eliminating behavioral and structural issues as well as laminitis and scar tissue.
-One day she mentioned there was a horse who, for some mysterious reason, had become ‘crazy’--out of control and dangerous to the point that the owner was considering euthanization.
+For several months, I worked on horses she trained successfully eliminating behavioral and structural issues as well as laminitis and scar tissue.
+One day she mentioned there was a horse who, for some mysterious reason, had become ‘crazy’--out of control and dangerous and the owner was considering euthanization.
 When I finally got to her, frenetic was an inadequate description; she was ready to run through the barn wall, as if she had truly gone mad.
-Here’s what I wrote a few days after the experience:
+Here’s what I wrote about the experience:

 "I got started in my normal way and just felt and watched energy move through, in and around.
 I talked to her a little, watched her fight & respond, feeling it in her own unique way.
 After several minutes, I felt something strange within me, as if it had moved into me--looked to Michelle and said, “Something just moved into me.”
 We both noted that was odd because that doesn’t (or didn’t until that time) happen when I work.
 Things don’t attach themselves to me.
 Introduce themselves, yes.
 Attach, move into?
 Errrr, nope.
 I kept on keeping on and a few minutes later, energy heightened in intensity, and apparently I looked at Michelle and said, “This isn’t me.”
 Although I was aware that I was breathing normally, I was quite certain I would pass out because I wasn’t breathing ‘right’.
 I surrendered and began crying, not of sadness, not in connection with the animal’s emotions, but in communion with something entirely different, larger than either one of us.
 I kept working with the heightened energy, the horse relaxed and shifted in her own way to something resembling calm.
 The string of moments was broken only when a truck pulled into the drive.
 I brought my bits back together, brought the horse’s bits back together, wiped snot and tears, and tried to gather my conscious thoughts.
 The only thing that really gelled was, "HOLY CRAP!
 What the hell was that about!